Loading

 Task dependencies in Asana

-Task dependencies keep your to-do lists prioritized while moving the work forward efficiently.
-Highly recommend.
+Task dependencies keep your to-do lists prioritized while moving the work forward efficiently—and that's something I highly recommend.

 3. Assign Asana tasks to multiple projects